GoogleCloudPlatform/knative-build-tutorials/getting-started/README.md

 logs hello
 ```

+That's so much easier!

+**Continue to next step to improve the build...**

-**Build steps can have names**
+## Build steps can have names

 When build steps are not given names, they get an auto-generated name such as `build-step-X`.
 Naming build steps will give us a more meaningful output in logs.

-Let's give a name to our build's unique step.
+Let's give a name to the build's unique step.
 Why not name it `hello-world`?

+Open the <walkthrough-editor-open-file filePath="knative-build-tutorials/getting-started/build.yaml">yaml manifest</walkthrough-editor-open-file> and use this content:
 ```yaml
 apiVersion: build.knative.dev/v1alpha1
 kind: Build